DKFZ-ODCF/ACEseqWorkflow/documentation/source/installation.rst

 Roddy-based Deployment
 ^^^^^^^^^^^^^^^^^^^^^^^
+The workflow management tool Roddy supports the batch processing systems Torque/PBS and IBM LSF.
+Other systems are planned but currently not supported.

 To run the Roddy-based version of ACEseq please download the pre-packed zip file from http://bfg-nfs3.ipmb.uni-heidelberg.de.
 Three steps are required to ensure running of ACEseq.

 1. Run the "prepareRoddyInstallation.sh" script.
-2. Download all reference files as specified in the section below.
+2. Download all reference files as specified in the section "Reference files" (below).
-3. Set up the Conda environment or install the necessary software as specified in the section below.
+3. Set up the Conda environment or install the necessary software as specified in the section "Software" (below).

 Before running ACEseq a few parameters need to be adjusted in the configuration files.
 The output directory is specified in $PATH_TO_ACEseq_RODDY_VERSION/configurations/projectsACEseqTest.xml.
 Here the variables "baseDirectoryReference", "inputBaseDirectory", "outputBaseDirectory", "outputAnalysisBaseDirectory" need to be set.
 If no SVs should be included the following configuration values (cvalues) should be included: